Transformation Double Categories Associated to 2-Group Actions: Transformation Double Category for a 2-Group Action

+with horizontal arrows dashed and vertical arrows dotted, this can be used to illuminate the two internal category perspectives for the double category.

-displaying diagrammatically the action of the source and target functors $s,\, t$ on objects $(\gamma,x)$, $(\partial(\chi)\gamma,y)$, and morphisms $((\gamma,\chi),f)$.
-The solid arrows denote the image of the square under source and target functors, while the dotted lines denote its source and target internal to the category of morphisms.
-Similarly, from the perspective of the internal category $\widetilde{\C \wquot \G}$ of Theorem \ref{thm:transposetransform}, the squares of the double category may be thought of as
+From the perspective of the internal category ${\C \wquot \G}$ of Definition \ref{def:internalC//G}, these squares of the double category display the action of the source and target functors $s,\, t$ on objects $(\gamma,x)$, $(\partial(\chi)\gamma,y)$, and morphisms $((\gamma,\chi),f)$.
+The dashed arrows denote the image of the square under source and target functors, while the dotted arrows denote its source and target internal to the category of morphisms.

+Similarly, from the perspective of the internal category $\widetilde{\C \wquot \G}$ of Theorem \ref{thm:transposetransform}, these squares display the action of the source and target functors $\widetilde{s},\, \widetilde{t}$ on objects $f$, $(\gamma,\chi)\act f$, and morphisms $((\gamma,\chi),f)$.
+Now the dotted arrows denote the image of the square under source and target functors, while the dashed arrows denote its source and target internal to the category of morphisms.

-displaying diagrammatically the action of the source and target functors $\widetilde{s},\, \widetilde{t}$ on objects $f$, $(\gamma,\chi)\act f$, and morphisms $((\gamma,\chi),f)$.
-The double category superimposes the two perspectives giving a balanced view, which makes both internal structures transparent at the same time. \end{remark}
+The squares of the double category superimpose the two perspectives giving a balanced view, which makes both internal structures transparent at the same time. \end{remark}